 diversify, and prosper.
 To this end, lands are set aside for industrial purposes to meet the varying needs of industry at accessible locations where industry can operate with minimal impact on adjacent land uses, and at a location which facilitates Township efforts to develop and implement a long term servicing strategy.

-Several extensive areas are designated for industrial growth, with the major one being the Millhaven industrial area which, currently, is partially developed with large industrial concerns such as Bombardier., KoSa, and AES Kingston.
+Several extensive areas are designated for industrial growth, with the major one being the Millhaven industrial area which, currently, is partially developed with large industrial concerns companies such as Bombardier.., KoSa, and AES Kingston.
 These lands have excellent access to road, rail, and water transportation.
 Services such as electricity and gas are already available.
 In the future, municipal sewage and water supply systems are planned for expansion to permit development of all the industrial lands.
 The site is well separated from sensitive land uses.
 The current designations in the Ernestown Official Plan are carried forward in this Plan in order to protect the lands for various forms of industrial development.

 Other significant designations include: